Top tips for travelling from the Pod Volunteer team!Volunteering & Travel Advice / 14 January 2019

-2. Try to limit the amount of waste plastic that you make by using a reusable bottle and using a reusable shopping bag rather than plastic bags.
+2. Try to limit the amount of waste plastic that you make by using a reusable bottle and a reusable shopping bag rather than plastic bags.

-3. Make sure that your wear clothes that are culturally appropriate.
+3. Make sure that you wear clothes that are culturally appropriate.
 Showing too much leg or your shoulders in certain areas (especially religious buildings) will make you get unwanted attention and people will respect you more for respecting their traditions and culture.

 Bee: Doing a bit of research before you go about local customs and cultures is always worth the effort.
 You don’t want to find out too late that waving with your left hand is offensive or that the shorts you brought with you will have to spend the whole trip in your bag!
 It’s also important to make sure you ask before taking photos of anyone.
 Everyone has days when they don’t want a camera in their face – but in some parts of the world it goes deeper than that as taking a picture is believed to steal a part of your soul.
 Be sure to take any rubbish away with you too – the age old expression ‘take nothing but photos, leave nothing but footprints’ may be a bit tired, but it’s still one I try and live by!

 Iona: Take the time to find out more about the country and culture you are going to be visiting - it doesn’t take too long to do and always makes me even more excited for an upcoming trip!
 It is so important to remember that you are a guest in the country and so should treat it with respect – this ranges from buying locally to adhering to local customs.
 One I learnt was to never touch a statue or Thai person on their head as this is considered the most sacred part of the body.
 Buying and eating locally is a great way to make a positive impact to the economy, as well as meeting local people and enriching your experience even more!